jaytimm/american-political-data-and-r/README.md

 [Daily Kos data sets](https://www.dailykos.com/stories/2018/2/21/1742660/-The-ultimate-Daily-Kos-Elections-guide-to-all-of-our-data-sets)

-As list, perhaps - - ?
-Using DailyKOS & `gsheets`.

 Not fantastic structure-wise.
 Some lawmaker bio details (Name, First elected, Birth Year, Gender, RAce/ethnicity, Religion, LGBT).
 House sheet: 2016/2012/2008 presidential election results by congressional district; along with 2016/2014 house congressional results; No 2018 results.

 Also includes some socio-dems by district, but this is likely more easily addressed using `tidycensus`.

-Need to create a GEOID column to add lawmaker details + mapping.

-ALSO: Add source names to table names.

 ``` r
 url <- 'https://docs.google.com/spreadsheets/d/1oRl7vxEJUUDWJCyrjo62cELJD2ONIVl-D9TSUKiK9jk/edit#gid=1178631925'